ProofOfInnocence/privacy-pools-v1-relayer/README.md

 1. Clone this repository

-   `git clone https://git.tornado.ws/tornadocash/nova-relayer && cd nova-relayer`
+   `git clone https://github.com/chainwayxyz/privacy-pools-relayer.git && cd privacy-pools-relayer`

 2. Copy `.env.example` to `.env` and setup environment variables in `.env` file

-   - set `CHAIN_ID` (100 for xdai, 1 for mainnet)
+   - set `CHAIN_ID` (31337 for localhost, 5 for goerli)
    - set `PRIVATE_KEY` for your relayer address (without 0x prefix)
    - set `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to your domain and add DNS record pointing to your relayer ip address
    - set `REWARD_ADDRESS` - eth address that is used to collect fees
    - set `RPC_URL` rpc url for your node
-   - set `ORACLE_RPC_URL` - rpc url for mainnet node for fetching prices(always have to be on mainnet)
+   - set `ORACLE_RPC_URL` - rpc url for goerli node for fetching prices
-   - set `WITHDRAWAL_SERVICE_FEE` - fee in % that is used for tornado withdrawals
+   - set `WITHDRAWAL_SERVICE_FEE` - fee in % that is used for withdrawals
    - set `TRANSFER_SERVICE_FEE` - fee is a fixed value in ether for transfer
    - set `CONFIRMATIONS` if needed - how many block confirmations to wait before processing an event.
 Not recommended to set less than 3
    - set `MAX_GAS_PRICE` if needed - maximum value of gwei value for relayer's transaction